up42/docs/source/getting-started/first-workflow.rst

 After logging in successfully, you will find yourself on the welcome page.

-Click on the **Start a Project** button to create your first project -- besides the demo project.
+Click on the **Start a Project** button to create your first :term:`project` -- besides the demo project.

 You will be asked to provide a project name and an optional description.
 Once you saved the project, you will be taken to the workflows overview for that project.

 Use the **Create Workflow** button to get started.
-Once again you will be asked to provide a name and an optional description, this time for the workflow that you are about to create.
+Once again you will be asked to provide a name and an optional description, this time for the :term:`workflow` that you are about to create.
 Enter a name and click **Next**.

 Adding blocks
 -------------